tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 If we knew the entire dataset in advance, we could indeed pick perfectly spaced "pillars" to form the upper layers.
 However, that requires expensive global analysis ($O(N)$ or $O(N^2)$) and makes adding new data difficult (you'd have to shift the pillars).

 Randomness is a powerful shortcut.
 By promoting nodes randomly:
-1.  **Distribution**: We statistically guarantee that the express nodes are roughly uniformly distributed across the space, without ever calculating a single distance.
+1.  **Distribution**: Promotion is independent of geometry, producing an *unbiased random sample of the inserted points* in higher layers.
+This typically yields good coverage without global optimization.
 2.  **Independence**: We can insert a new node without needing to "re-balance" the rest of the graph.
 3.  **Speed**: It takes $O(1)$ time to decide a node's level, versus $O(N)$ to find the "best" position.

 This is the beauty of **Skip Lists** and **HNSW**: Randomness yields structure.

 > **Does this make search result "random"?**
 > Surprisingly, yes!
-Because the graph is built using random coin flips, **no two HNSW index builds are exactly the same**.
-If you index the same data twice, you will get two slightly different graphs.
+Because the graph is built using random coin flips, **HNSW index builds are commonly non-deterministic in production unless you enforce determinism**.
+If you index the same data twice without fixing seeds and concurrency, you will get two slightly different graphs.
 This means for edge cases (points equidistant to multiple neighbors), consistent search results are not guaranteed across index rebuilds.
-We discuss this more in **[Section 7: The Reality of Non-Determinism](#7-the-reality-of-non-determinism)**.
+We discuss this more in **[The Reality of Non-Determinism](#the-reality-of-non-determinism)**.

 Let $p$ be the **promotion probability**, the chance that a node at Layer $L$ also participates in Layer $L+1$.